-Several beaches in Laguna Beach have a lifeguard on duty during summer months.
-Some beaches also permit fire pits or barbecues on the beach.
-Most parking near any of the beaches in Laguna Beach is metered or paid.
-There is also a free trolley that runs on weekends during off-season months and daily during the summer months.
-For more specific amenities, parking information, and pet guidelines, be sure to check information for the specific beach you intend to visit before planning your trip.
+In some areas, parking near the beaches is metered in 3 hour increments, and there is some available neighborhood street parking.
+There is also a free trolley that runs on weekends during off-season months, and daily during the summer months when they also pick up beach goers from large parking lots open for the season.
+For more specific amenities, parking information, and pet guidelines, be sure to check information for the specific beach you intend to visit before planning your trip on the website.

-Dogs are allowed on most beaches year-round.
-However, during the summer months, typically mid-June through early September, dogs are restricted on beaches from after 6:00 PM and before 9:00 AM.
-Two beaches, Thousand Steps Beach and Totuava, are exceptions where dogs are never permitted, even on a leash.
+Dogs are allowed on most beaches year-round, always on a leash.
+However, during the busy summer months, typically mid-June through early September, dogs are only allowed on beaches before 9:00 AM and after 6:00 PM.
+The rest of the year, dogs can romp the beaches at any time they are open.
+Two beaches, Thousand Steps Beach and Totuava, are exceptions where dogs are never permitted, even on a leash, so steer clear of those if you have your pup in tow.
 Dogs are also not allowed on any beaches in Crystal Cove State Park.